leoreigoto/leoreigoto.github.io/README.md

 ****************************************************************************************************************************************
 ### Detection of Zika Virus infection on mosquitoes using machine learning and spectroscopy

+<b>Objective</b>

-Objective: Predict Zika Virus on mosquitoes using spectroscopy wavelenghts from 350nm to 1000nm
+Predict Zika Virus on mosquitoes using spectroscopy wavelenghts from 350nm to 1000nm

 Technologies:
 Python, Machine Learning, Signal Processing